Compact Dynamical Foliations: Compact Foliations

-\section{Bad Sets.}
+\subsection{Bad Sets.}

-We now study more carefully the sets of leaves with infinite holonomy, and for that we will use the \emph{Epstein filtration of Bad Sets} (see \cite{Per3Man}).
+We now study more carefully the sets of leaves with infinite holonomy, and for that we will use the \emph{Epstein's filtration of Bad Sets} (see \cite{Per3Man}).
 The definition is as follows.

 \begin{definition} Consider a compact foliation $\mathcal{F}$ on a manifold $M$.
 The Epstein filtration of bad sets is the family $\{B_{\alpha}\}_{\alpha}$ indexed by the ordinals, where $B_0=\{x\in M: |G_x|=\infty\}$ and for $\alpha>0$\